Sorry, you need to enable JavaScript to visit this website.

 Maggi noodles wrapped with 90% recycled plastic using mass balance, **certified by ISCC

-By sourcing recycled plastic (mass balance), we’re saving approx. 8,200,000m2 of virgin plastic a year!
+By sourcing recycled plastic (mass balance), we’re saving more than 5,400,000 m2 of virgin plastic a year!
 That is enough to cover 750+ football fields if we laid our Maggi bags out flat!

 ISCC Certified